 The trailer is on Tudou so may need some patience whilst it loads.

-I’ve known Graham for a number of years.
+I’ve known All Is Social author Graham for a number of years.
 We first met when he ran MobileYouth selling marketing research to mobile operators, focused on the youth market.
 All is social is a mix: Graham’s own journey as an observer of Japanese society during his time as a JET scheme member and onwards with his experience in market research to date and a treatise on the interactions of consumers and brands.
 He considers that this all has an essential social component which makes a lot of sense.

 Graham puts out marketing, the idea of branding on its head.
 Instead brand comes from consumer’s use for the brand, or what we describe as ‘intent and context’ at Ruder Finn.
 He thinks that innovation is in the use rather than the design.
 I’d be less inclined to completely believe this, when I think about how iconic design and engineering can make a difference: